yiyanglin0102/Advanced-Programming-Techniques/HW4/README.md

 └── README.md
 ```

-The workspace is structured in follwing:
+The workspace is structured in following:

 - `/Code` : a folder to maintain source codes.
     - `Makefile` : A file to automate `today` and `clean` functions.